byhkalo/AndroidApplicationAnalyzer/README.md

 ## Environment

-Important part of this task is using MacOS.
-Believe us - it isn’t good decision and solution.
-Finally we advise to use Docker - it’s more easier than install Ubuntu 16.04.
-Plus after all you will have reusable Docker configuration for using in future.
+An important part of this task was using MacOS.
+Believe us - it isn’t a good decision and solution.
+Finally, we advise to use Docker - it’s easier than installing Ubuntu 16.04.
+Plus after all, you will have reusable Docker configuration for using in future.

 All system was built on the macOS Mojave 10.14.5 (18F132).
 Based on the Google AOSP documentation, we have an ability to build AOSP and Linux Kernel for android on macOS.
 But actually, it isn't true.
 We can solve all problems which happen with AOSP building (but believe us it’s a lot), but not with Kernel.
 After a lot of tests, cases, builds, and configurations we have found a complete solution for implementations.